rreeves-web/README.md/README.md

 As they say, the more you know, the more you know you don't know.
 I now feel that I have a good base of understanding across many fundamental computer science concepts, for example I'm confident that I could learn and become proficient in any language.
 The elusive 'mastery' of a language feels far off, but programming is a process of building large things out of smaller ones.
 Mastery will follow with experience, I truly believe.
 My learning plan is extensive and follows much of the ideology and layout of the OSSU repository on github: https://github.com/ossu/computer-science.
 I'm moving through MIT's 6.0001 course even though it's another introductory course because I believe the algorithmic practice and focus on OOP will be a great boon.

+I'm beginning my job-search now, and will be updating this README as time progresses.

+Thank you for reading, and may God bless you.